 For most people, it is safe to have sex about 4 to 6 weeks after a hip replacement.
 Talk to your doctor about when it is okay to have sex and what positions are safe for your hip.
 Some positions could cause you to dislocate your hip.
 That means that your doctor may want you to avoid certain positions, especially for the first few months.

 Living with a hip replacement

-Your doctor may want you to take antibiotics before dental work or any invasive medical procedure for at least 2 years after your surgery.
-This is to help prevent infection around your hip replacement.
-After 2 years, your doctor and dentist will decide whether you still need to take antibiotics.
-Your general health and the state of your other health conditions will help them decide.
+For at least 2 years after your surgery, your doctor may want you to take antibiotics before dental work or any invasive procedure.
+This is to help prevent infection around your hip implant.
+After 2 years, your doctor and dentist will decide if you still need to take antibiotics.

 Why It Is Done